jjgrainger/PostTypes/README.md

 ## Basic Usage

-Below is a basic example of setting up a simple books PostType with a genre Taxonomy.
+Below is a basic example of setting up a simple book post type with a genre taxonomy.
 For more information, check out the [online documentation here](https://posttypes.jjgrainger.co.uk).

 ```php
 // Require the Composer autoloader